Quitting Drinking: Where to Start

 Right now you can start the journey to a new-found life in sobriety!
-If you are ready to get started, and end the continuous miserable cycle of alcoholism, you have come to the right place!
+If you are ready to get started, and end the continuous miserable cycle of Alcohol Use Disorder, you have come to the right place!

 WELCOME!
 I have been down this journey myself and I am extremely grateful for every day that I do not take a drink.
 Getting sober is a wonderfully rewarding, yet quite difficult process.
 The first steps are always the hardest, but all you have to do is just put one foot in front of the other.
 If you choose this journey you will gain strength, and knowledge, and freedom that you have never experienced.

 I would love to share a few things with you that may help you get started!
 Whatever your beliefs about the nature of Alcohol Use Disorder are at this point, we all know that there is a huge amount of stigma associated with it.
 So I would like to share with you, what the medical community’s definition of Alcoholism is, as it was stated in this 1992, Excerpt from the article in the Journal of the American Medical Association (JAMA) titled, The Definition of Alcoholism:

 Therefore, the committee agreed to define alcoholism as a primary, chronic disease with genetic, psychosocial, and environmental factors influencing its development and manifestations.
 The disease is often progressive and fatal.
 It is characterized by impaired control over drinking, preoccupation with the drug alcohol, use of alcohol despite adverse consequences, and distortions in thinking, most notably denial.
 Each of these symptoms may be continuous or periodic.
 (JAMA.
 1992;268:1012-1014)